srinivashappy/ncss/README.md

 The goal of NCSS is to provide **semantic information** by reading other's people CSS.

 - What kind of elements, tags and sections are affected
-- What is the relation and inheritance of classes
+- What is the relation and inheritance of one class to another
 - Where is the most accurate place to add new declarations